TiEkl/GrOneContinued/README.md

 # Deployment
 The GrOne Visualizer is optimally run on 3 separate physical systems at the moment before a user can use the system.
+These will also be referred to as "nodes" further down.
    + The first physical component runs the __LoadBalancer__.
-    For the sake of clarity we will call this physical system the *Load Balancer* from here onwards.
+    For the sake of clarity we will call this node the *Load Balancer* from here onwards.
    + The second physical component runs an instance of the __Blackboard__, __RepoHandler__, and __DependencyFinder__.
-   For the sake of clarity we will call this physical system *Manager A*.
+   For the sake of clarity we will call this node *Manager A*.
    + The third physical component runs another instance of the __Blackboard__, __RepoHandler__, and __DependencyFinder__.
-   For the sake of clarity we will call this physical system the *Manager B*.
+   For the sake of clarity we will call this node the *Manager B*.

 ## Prerequisites
 Several prerequisites are required to be downloaded by the physical systems before the system can function.